xregistry/spec/core/spec.md

 - a reference to a nonexistent attribute SHOULD NOT generate an error and SHOULD be treated the same as a non-matching situation
-- when the equals sign (`=`) is present with a `VALUE` then `VALUE` MUST be the desired value of the attrbibute being examined.
+- when the equals sign (`=`) is present with a `VALUE` then `VALUE` MUST be the desired value of the attribute being examined.
 Only entities whose specified `ATTRIBUTE` with this `VALUE` MUST be included in the response
 - when the equals sign (`=`) is present without a `VALUE` then the implied value is an empty string, and the matching MUST be as specified in the